cdashudu/channel-lift-report/README.md

 # Conversions API for Offline Events Python Script

-The goal of this script is to reduce the friction for Advertisers with offline store activities to be able to send offline events with Meta using Conversions API for Offline.
-A lot of clients do not have enough Dev Resources to develop a full blown Direct Integration for CAPI Offline and there are not enough partners supporting it.
-This script is a sample script which the advertisers can take and use it to send offline events with minimum lift and resources
+The goal of this script is to make it easy for Advertisers to be send Web CAPI events to Meta using Conversions API on Ad-Hoc basis.
+Clients may not have enough Dev Resources to develop a full blown Direct Integration for CAPI.
+This script is a sample script which the advertisers can take and use it to send web events with minimum lift and resources

 This is just a sample script and you can modify ths as per your use case.
-You can also schedule this script via Windows Scheduler or a Cron Job and it can run periodically to upload offline events
+You can also schedule this script via Windows Scheduler or a Cron Job and it can run periodically to upload events

 ## Prerequisites